V Idioms

 Our great aunt is always full of vim and vigor when we see her.

-- defeat in a vote
+- to defeat something in a vote

 The proposal to extend the opening hours of nightclubs was voted down in the election.